 The Chestnut and Black Weaver is native to West Africa, from Sierra Leone to Nigeria.

-The male is black with chestnut plumage on his back and belly.
+The male is black with chestnut on his back and belly.
 They were previously classed as a subspecies

 Like most other weaver birds, the male constructs a suspended woven-grass nest to attract a female.